kod5kod/MoriahTestRun/README.md

     `ipython kernel install --user --name=moriahtestrun` # adding the kernel to jupyter notebook/lab`

+6. Identify your local computer socket host name:

+    ```
+    import socket
+    computer_name = socket.gethostname()
+    print(f"\nComputer/node Name: {computer_name}\n")
+    ```

+7. Edit the `config.json` file according to your user_name and computer_name.

-6. Run the following command to run the script (inside the venv):
+8. Run the following command to run the script (inside the venv):

     `python [lib PATH]/main.py`

+9. Commit and push your changes to github.

+    ```
+    git add .
+    git commit -m "commit message"
+    git push
+    ```

 ### B) Moriah's Cluster Installation

+    Because the master node is only used for light operations, we will request an interactive session to perform the steps below:

+    `srun --mem=10G --pty bash  # Request an interactive session` When done:
+    `exit`

 1. Run the following command to clone the forked repository:

     ```
     cd /sci/labs/yuvalb/lee.carlin/[user-name]/ # your Yuval's lab directory
     git clone https://github.com/[username]/MoriahTestRunFork.git